ICT4D in Africa // FinTech and Regulatory Environment for Financial Inclusion

 May 2017 // Vilnius, Lithuania

 Faced with the growing demand for FinTech solutions in many African countries where access to finance hinders socio-economic development, what role can the rapidly expanding Lithuanian ICT sector play in assisting financial inclusion?
 The Africa FinTech international conference addresses the market’s needs and challenges in the context of international development agenda.

-Lithuania has recently declared its ambition to become a FinTech leader in the Central Europe, as country’s ICT sector and infrastructure is developing rapidly, a number of international centres for IT technologies and services is continuously increasing, and financial market participants are showing great interest in this field.
-Though Lithuania has good pre-conditions for becoming a FinTech hub, the consumer market is rather small here and the need to better understand opportunities abroad (especially in the emerging markets) should be acknowledged.
+With Lithuania declaring its ambition to become a FinTech leader in Central Europe, the country’s ICT sector and related infrastructure is developing rapidly and financial market participants are showing great potential in this field.
+Yet although Lithuania has sufficient pre-conditions for becoming a regional FinTech hub, the country’s consumer market is considerably small.
+This requires a better understanding of opportunities abroad, especially in the emerging markets.

-Demand for FinTech solutions in the emerging markets, African countries among them, is rather high for a number of reasons.
-Not only they are known for high levels of unbanked populations, but also access to finance – or financial inclusion – is one of the top priorities in the agenda of international development.
-This creates supportive environment and provides with potential funding opportunities from international development bodies.
-With recent advancements in technology and digitization of financial services, increasing financial inclusion seems ever more possible, since digital platforms offer the opportunity to reduce costs of transactions and rapidly scale up access to financial services using mobile phones, retail point of sales, and other broadly available access points, when supported by an appropriate consumer protection framework.
+The demand for FinTech solutions in the Global South, including many African countries, is growing for a number of reasons.
+Access to finance – or financial inclusion – is one of the top priorities on the international development agenda.
+This creates a supportive environment and provides potential funding opportunities from international development bodies.
+With recent advancements in technology and digitization of financial services, increasing financial inclusion seems ever more possible.
+Digital platforms offer the opportunity to reduce transaction costs and rapidly scale up access to financial services using mobile phones, retail points of sale, and other broadly available access points, when supported by an appropriate consumer protection framework.